travis-ci/docs-travis-ci-com/docs/user/database-setup.md

 ### MySQL

-MySQL on Travis binds to 0.0.0.0 and requires authentication.
+MySQL on Travis CI binds to 127.0.0.1 and requires authentication.
 You can connect using "root" username and blank password:

     mysql:
       adapter: mysql2